 Dachsadors are also sometimes known as Doxadors, Doxidors, and Weinerdors.
 You can find these mixed breed dogs in shelters and breed specific rescues, so remember to always adopt!
 Don’t shop if you’re looking to add a Dachsador to your home!

-The Dachsador is a friendly and super social dog who will be a big hit with families.
+Dachsadors are friendly and super social dogs who will be a big hit with families.
 The breed will seek out human companionship and is always in the mood for cuddle sessions on the couch.
 A relatively low maintenance dog when it comes to grooming, the Dachsador does have a playful streak that means this high energy mixed breed will require regular exercise.
 If you’re an active family, this dog will fit in with your routine perfectly.

-See below for all Dachsador facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Dachsadors!

 Dachsador Mixed Dog Breed Pictures